-Prerequisite: MATH 116 or appropriate score on the math assessment test
+Prerequisite: MATH 116 with a grade of "C" or better or appropriate score on the math assessment test

 This course is a study of polynomial, rational, exponential, logarithmic, trigonometric and inverse trigonometric functions, equations, determinants, sequences and series, the binomial theorem and complex numbers.
 This course is intended for students planning to enroll in MATH 232 or MATH 241.
 It is not available for students currently enrolled in MATH 171 or MATH 172 or with prior credit in MATH 171 and/or MATH 172 without prior approval of the math director.
-5 hrs. lecture/wk.
+5 hrs./wk.

-DISCRETE MATH AND ITS APPLICATIONS (3CR)
+MATH 175 DISCRETE MATH AND ITS APPLICATIONS (3CR)

-Prerequisite: MATH 171 or MATH 173 or appropriate score on the math assessment test
+Prerequisite: MATH 171 or MATH 173 with a grade of "C" or better or appropriate score on the math assessment test